Guide: How to Separate 2.4 and 5GHz on Xfinity Routers or Modems

 Additional Tips for Your Xfinity Wi‑Fi

-• Use a Wi-Fi analyzer app to check signal strength and interference.
+• Use a Wi‑Fi analyzer to check signal strength and interference, then place the gateway centrally and elevated for best coverage.

 Conclusion

-With less congestion and interference, all your devices will enjoy the bandwidth they need for top performance.
-Plus, you’ll reduce dead spots and gain more control over your connected gadgets.
+With less congestion and better device placement, your devices can get the bandwidth they need for top performance.
+And you’ll gain more control over how smart‑home gear and high‑speed devices connect.

-The knowledge you’ve gained will pay dividends through faster streaming, smoother gaming, more responsive smart homes, and much more.
-Now get out there and start separating those bands!
+The knowledge you’ve gained will pay off through faster streaming, smoother gaming, and more reliable smart homes—even if your particular model limits band splitting.

 FAQs